Vatican: Pope alert and well a day after intestinal surgery

 “His Holy Father is in good, general condition, alert and breathing spontaneously,” Bruni said in a written statement.
 “The operation for the diverticular stenosis, performed during the evening of July 4, involved a left hemicolectomy and lasted for about three hours,” Bruni said.

-That procedure entails removing the left side of the colon and attaching the remaining parts of the large intestine.
+That procedure generally entails removing the left side of the colon and attaching the remaining parts of the large intestine.
+But the Vatican didn’t elaborate.

 Francis was spending his first morning convalescing in a Rome hospital following the surgery on the left side of his large intestine.

-Before Monday’s statement, the Vatican had given scant details about the operation at Gemelli Polyclinic. an capital.
+Before Monday’s statement, the Vatican had given scant details about the operation.

 Earlier, an Italian cardinal told reporters he had been informed that Francis was doing OK post-operatively.